reflex-dev/reflex-web/docs/library/graphing/radarchart.md

 ## Multiple Radar Chart

 We can also add two radars on one chart by using two `rx.recharts.radar` components.

+In this plot an `inner_radius` and an `outer_radius` are set which determine the chart's size and shape.
+The `inner_radius` sets the distance from the center to the innermost part of the chart (creating a hollow center if greater than zero), while the `outer_radius` defines the chart's overall size by setting the distance from the center to the outermost edge of the radar plot.

 ```python demo graphing